purushotamrai/recovery_pass/README.txt

 CONFIGURATION
 -------------
-The password recovery mail body and subject to be sent to user is configurable and corresponding configuration settings are available at admin/config/people/recovery-pass.For displaying new password please use [user_new_password] placeholder in the mail body.
+* The password recovery mail body and subject to be sent to user is configurable and corresponding configuration settings are available at admin/config/people/recovery-pass.For displaying new password please use [user_new_password] placeholder in the mail body.

-If HTMLMAIL module exists then write mail in HTML format else email body will be sent as plain text considering new line.
+* If HTMLMAIL module exists then write mail in HTML format else email body will be sent as plain text considering new line.

-Warning Message to be shown, if user after resetting the password uses the old password again is configurable and can be enabled/disabled.
+* Warning Message to be shown, if user after resetting the password uses the old password again is configurable and can be enabled/disabled.
 By default warning message will be shown.

+* Redirect Path after user submits Forgot Password Form is also made configurable with recovery password module.

 TROUBLESHOOTING
 ---------------
 As of now, Recovery Module alters user_pass form and hence the it works at only Request new password form at url: /user/password .
+In case the module is not working properly, you may try:
+* Clear the cache
+* Reinstall the module after disable and uninstallation.

 FAQ
 ---